Introduction

 Many of the c.4,000 product lines stocked in each depot are manufactured by Eurocell, giving us full control over our supply chain so we can deliver consistent service and quality benefits to our customers.

-Our supply chains include the sourcing of both raw materials and ready-made products related to the PVC manufacturing.
+Our supply chains include the sourcing of both raw materials and ready-made products related principally to the PVC manufacturing.
 Our main raw materials are sourced from manufacturers in the UK, Europe and the US.
-Traded goods are directly sourced in the UK, from suppliers who are manufacturing within the UK or globally.
+Traded goods are directly sourced in the UK, from suppliers who are manufacturing throughout the world.

 Policies in relation to modern slavery and human trafficking